 Libro enters into interest rate swap agreements in order to hedge against exposure to interest rate fluctuations.
-As at December 31, 2023, Libro was party to seven such agreements [six in 2022] with Central 1.
-The agreements, in aggregate, represent a notional principal amount of \$350,000 [\$300,000 in 2022].
+As at December 31, 2024, Libro was party to five such agreements [seven in 2023] with Central 1.
+The agreements, in aggregate, represent a notional principal amount of \$250,000 [\$350,000 in 2023].
 The notional principal amounts are used as the basis for determining payments under the contracts and are not actually exchanged between Libro and its counterparties.
+Outstanding interest rate swaps have a weighted average maturity of 1.1 years [1.33 years in 2023].

 Interest rate swap agreements are valued by netting the discounted variable and fixed cash flows.
-Variable cash flows are calculated using implied interest rates as determined by current Canadian Dealer Offered Rate ("CDOR") or Canadian Overnight Repo Rate Average (CORRA) and swap interest rates, and term relationships.
+Variable cash flows are calculated using implied interest rates as determined by current the Canadian Overnight Repo Rate Average (CORRA) and swap interest rates, and term relationships.
 Fixed cash flows are calculated based on the rates stated in the agreements.
-These notional cash flows are discounted using the relevant points on the zero-interest curve as derived from the month-end CDOR, CORRA, or swap rates.
+These notional cash flows are discounted using the relevant points on the zero-interest curve as derived from the month-end CORRA or swap rates.